-There are all sorts of creams and moisturizers on the market that claim to help diminish the appearance of these marks, and most pregnant ladies begin applying some kind of topical treatment early into their pregnancy.
+There are all sorts of creams, moisturizers, and scar removal sheets on the market that claim to help diminish the appearance of these marks, and stretch mark creams are a popular must-have item for the second trimester.

 But whether you come out of your pregnancy with marks on your tummy or not has a lot to do with your genetics.

 Of course, weight gain can also contribute to their appearance, as well.

 While some moms don’t mind having stretch marks, others would rather do away with them.
 In this case, there are a number of treatments that you can pursue after you give birth (as they are not safe during pregnancy), such as laser treatment, that can be very effective.

 A Cesarean, or a C-section, is a whole other ball game when it comes to recovery.
 As it constitutes surgery, the recovery process is much harder and longer than with a vaginal delivery.